9 Mistakes to Avoid in Direct Marketing

 Like virtually all other areas in business and life, the numbers matter.
 In this case, mailing to a larger list can yield better results.
 This even applies to testing.
 The benchmark response rate for mailing to a prospect list is 1%.
 If you mail to 5,000 (of the right) people, you can expect about 50 responses.
 If you mail to only 100 people, you might get 1 response.
 You might get none.
 You might get lucky and get a handful of responses.
 In any case, 100 is too small of a number to get a good response rate, much less a sense of how a larger mailing would perform.

-(Update: According to the DMA 2016 Response Rate Report, the response rate for mailing to a prospect list in 2016 was 2.9%!)
+(Update: According to the ANA/DMA 2018 Response Rate Report, the response rate for mailing to a prospect list in 2018 was an unprecedented 4.9%!)

 If you were running an online ad campaign, you would never try to target only 100 people or get only 100 impressions.
 You wouldn't get any results.
 On some, if not all, platforms, it's impossible to target that small of an audience.